 Time for Assisted Living?

-If mobility has become an issue and normal activities of daily living are just too complicated even with a caregiver, it’s probably time to consider moving into an assisted living facility.
-Most communities these days offer a wide range of activities, allowing you to thrive physically and mentally.
-However, you need to do some research and visit different communities, as they differ in amenities and pricing.
+If mobility and safety have become too great an issue.
+If normal activities of daily living are just too complicated or dangerous, it’s probably time to consider moving into an assisted living facility.
+Most people would prefer to bring in a caregiver to assist.
+Sometimes that’s just not enough, however.
+Many assisted living communities these days offer a wide range of activities, allowing one to thrive physically and mentally.
+However, one needs to do plenty of research and visit different communities.
+They all differ in amenities and pricing.

 Selling Your Home

 Putting your house on the market makes good financial sense if you’re unable to continue living at home.
-Assisted living combines the care you need with an active lifestyle, but it’s expensive and can be out of reach for older adults who lack financial resources.
+Assisted living is expensive and can be out of reach for older adults who lack financial resources.
 If that describes your situation, then you probably need the capital that a home sale can provide.
 Your earnings can help cover moving expenses and the month-to-month fees that assisted living communities require.
-It also means you’ll be free of burdensome mortgage payments and home maintenance expenses.
+Moving can free you of monthly mortgage payment and home maintenance expenses.
 You can use a home-sale-proceeds calculator to get an estimated sale price for your home.

 If you’re worried that the proceeds from your home sale will eventually run out, consider purchasing a lifetime annuity, which guarantees an ongoing monthly income.
 It’s a smart move and a more attractive option than watching it slowly dwindle away.
 Unfortunately, selling a house can take time, sometimes months.
 If that happens to you, a short-term bridge loan can see you through until you’re able to find a buyer, or if you need to hire an architect who can renovate your home and get it ready to sell or rent.